FIRST-Tech-Challenge/fmltc/doc/design.md

 > * the client:
 >   * sends a /canDeleteVideos request to the server
 >   * the server, receiving the /canDeleteVideos request:
->     * reads the video entities from Cloud Datastore/Firestore
+>     * reads the Video entities from Cloud Datastore/Firestore
->     * reads the dataset entities from Cloud Datastore/Firestore
+>     * reads the Dataset entities from Cloud Datastore/Firestore
 >     * checks whether any datasets are using any of the videos that might be
 >       deleted.
 >     * responds with a boolean value indicating whether the videos can be